Skip to content

 Anti-Pattern: The Wild West Org

 What it looks like: No source control.
 Developers and admins make changes directly in production.
-No deployment process.
-No testing.
+No deployment process, no testing.

 Anti-Pattern: Change Set Theater